D3vil0p3r/hackontext/README.md

 Note that these buttons only work on normal web pages, not special pages like `about:debugging`.

 Compatible with Firefox, Chrome, Edge, and Opera browsers.
+Tested on Firefox.

 ## Contribution